Mirza-Anas/utopia/wp-content/plugins/simply-static/readme.txt

 Simply Static Pro also supports configuring settings per language, using the available language switchers and more to export a your multilingual website as easy as possible.

-= WP-CLI =

-Simply Static Pro has a detailed and comprehensive integration with WP-CLI.

-Control every option, run different kinds of exports and more with the WP-CLI integration.

-= Multisite =

-Export your entire network, subsites, change settings on the network level and more.

-The multisite integration of Simply Static Pro brings your static network to the next level.

-= Minification =

-Automatically minfiy HTML, CSS and JavaScript files on your static site.

-We can even minify inline CSS & JavaScript.

 = Get the Pro version =

 You can get the pro version [here](https://simplystatic.com/simply-static-pro/).

-== webtozip ==

-We also developed a service called [webtozip.com](https://webtozip.com/).

-If all you need is an archive of an existing WordPress website and you don't want to switch to a static site setup, we highly recommend using it instead of Simply Static.

-Here are the benefits:

-* it runs remotely (not on your server)
-* it is probably faster than running it on your own server
-* you don't have to worry about your WordPress version or your PHP version
-* you get the download link to the ZIP file via e-mail (no need for writing access on your server)

-It uses the same codebase as Simply Static but is not a plugin.
-It is a service that runs on our servers.

 = Tutorials =